 Here are brief answers to the most commonly asked questions.

-We simply don’t know.
-But at a time when many children have been stopped from doing so many things which they enjoy, we are working very hard to ensure everything is in place so that we can give the players a fantastic experience if it is safe to do so.
+We simply don’t know for sure, but we are very heopeful and the organisers are planning an incredible event for summer of 2022.
+At a time when many children have been stopped from doing so many things which they enjoy, we are working very hard to ensure everything is in place so that we can give the players a fantastic experience if it is safe to do so.

 Should the players fly with the team or parents to Gothenburg?
 We recommend playing with the team.
 The journey itself is important for getting to know the other players in the team and being with the team from the start fo the trip means the players won’t miss any important training sessions.
 It also means parents can fly out later which is more suitable for them.

 Why do you offer for players to fly with their parents?
 It can save some money for parents, or parents may not be arriving from the UK or returning to the UK after the tournament.
 We would advise travelling with the team if possible.